 How do I add more schools?

-After all reports have been requested under the initial registration fee, parents may request additional school reports.
-You may add schools using the following fee schedule:
+After all reports have been added under the initial registration fee, parents may add schools using the following fee schedule:

 • If registered by phone or mail, the registration fee includes up to six official reports to selected schools